Fareed Ullah

-Fareed Ullah Khan (born 1 January 2001) is a Pakistani professional footballer who plays as a forward for Afghanistan Champions League club Abu Muslim on loan from Muslim FC, and the Pakistan national team.
+Fareed Ullah Khan (born 1 January 2001) is a Pakistani professional footballer who plays as a forward for WAPDA and the Pakistan national team.

 Club career

 Early career

 Fareed started his youth career with local club Khyber Afghan FC, and joined PFF league side Pak Afghan Chaman in 2016.

 Masha United

 Fareed made his debut with Masha United in the 2020 PFF National Challenge Cup.
 He scored a goal in the 12th minute on his debut in a 1–3 loss against SSGC.
 He scored again with a penalty in a 1–2 defeat against SA Gardens, as his team exited the tournament after two defeats in a row.

 Muslim

 He joined Muslim FC in the 2021–22 season of the Pakistan Premier League.
 He scored 2 goals in 12 appearances through the season, until the league was cancelled shortly after starting.
 He scored on his debut in a 1–0 victory against Navy, and again against Army.

 In 2023, Fareed participated in the 2023 PFF National Challenge Cup under departmental team Asia Ghee Mills, scoring in the group stages against Pakistan Railways in a 3–1 victory as the team advanced through the round.